Hongweihuo-Lab/CGraphIndex/README.md

 2 cmake --build "$(pwd)/build" --config Release --target all -j $(expr $(nproc) / 2) --
 ```

-The above commands will use half of the logical threads of the current machine to build, and after the build is completed, 4 executable files will be generated in the **CGraphIndex/build** directory:
+The above commands use half of the logical threads of the current machine to build, and when the build is completed, 4 executable files are generated in the **CGraphIndex/build** directory:

  - **create_init** : used to preprocess LDBC datasets and split them into graph structure information, vertex property text, and edge property text.
  - **create_adjlist** : used to construct the compressed adjacency list structure gStruct/gInStruct, the primary input of which is the TmpAdjTable file generated in the preprocessing.